cncf/tag-security/governance/roles.md

 Each meeting must have at a minimal one scribe and preferable with two.

-Prerequisites:
-* Prospect and/or active members (this is a good way to contribute initially)

 Scribe is expected to perform the following:
 * Review meeting Agenda with facilitator before start of meeting
-* Summarize discussions and capture into meeting notes (not transcribe verbatim) - [SIG-Security Meeting Note](https://docs.google.com/document/d/170y5biX9k95hYRwprITprG6Mc9xD5glVn-4mB2Jmi2g/edit)
+* Summarize discussions and capture into meeting notes (not transcribe verbatim)
-* Clarifies and annotates actions as discussion progresses with assignee and due dates
+* Clarify and annotate actions as discussion progresses with assignee and due dates
-* Partners with Facilitator to capture major occurring items in the meeting
+* Partner with Facilitator to capture major occurring items in the meeting
 * Add links to issues being discussed if not already in Agenda
 * Open new issues to track action items from meeting